natgo/wt-wiki-scraper/wikitext-transpiled/ground/Ystervark.md

 '''Cons:'''

-* The driving compartment can obstruct the autocannon's gun depression which might be sometimes fatal
+* The driving compartment can obstruct the autocannon's gun depression, which might be sometimes fatal
 * No armour protection, making it highly vulnerable to MG bullets, shrapnel, and even ramming from tanks and aircraft
 * Is wheeled, meaning its mobility will be significantly worsened on bad road conditions
-* Reverse speed of -13 km/h can be inadequate, especially when comparing to its counterpart [[R3 T20 FA-HS|R3 T20]]
+* Reverse speed of -13 km/h can be inadequate, especially when compared to its counterpart [[R3 T20 FA-HS|R3 T20]]
-* Gunsight is position far above the gun, which can be awkward to aim in simulator
+* Gunsight is positioned far above the gun, which can be awkward to aim in simulator
 * Complex appearance can make it hard to place bushes, decorators, and decals

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->
-Up until the early 1980s, the SADF anti-air regiments were reliant on towed equipment.
+Up to the early 1980s, the SADF anti-air regiments were reliant on towed equipment.
 However, as the military doctrine shifted towards mobile warfare, the need for a self-propelled anti-air gun unit became clear.
 As a result, South African engineers began working on a respective design, which had to be rugged enough to withstand the harsh South African terrain and threat of landmines, yet light enough to ensure a high level of mobility.

-Building on the basis of a previous mine-resistant vehicle project, the engineers came up with a light SPAAG design, built on top of the Bulldog APC chassis between 1983 and 1984.
-Entering service almost immediately, the Ystervark was used to accompany South African mechanized battalions and to protect strategic assets, such as air bases in the southwest African region.
-Ystervarks were first employed operationally during Operation Thunder Chariot in 1984 - a division -scale exercise in South Africa during which the Ystervarks were first tested.
+In 1981, three prototypes of an MRAP vehicle were evaluated as a possible replacement for the Buffel APC.
+None of these replaced the Buffel, but one of these prototypes, known as the “Bulldog”, formed the basis for the Ystervark.
+The superstructure was removed, and an anti-aircraft gun was placed on the chassis.
+Entering service almost immediately, the Ystervark was used to accompany South African mechanized battalions and protect strategic assets, such as air bases in the territory of South-West Africa.
+It was first tested in 1984 during the division-scale exercise Operation Thunder Chariot.

 However, the Ystervarks didn't have to wait long for their first combat deployment.
-Taking part in several operations in the ongoing South African Border War from 1986, Ystervarks were used to great success as deterrents to low-flying Angolan attack aircraft and helicopters, even downing several Angolan MiGs in 1986 and 1987.
-After the conclusion of the Border War in 1989, the Ystervark was gradually being phased out of service in 1991 and replaced by the SAMIL 100 Kwêvoël mine-protected SPAAG armoured truck called the Bosvark.
+Taking part in several operations in the ongoing South African Border War from 1986 on, they were used to great success as deterrents to low-flying Angolan attack aircraft and helicopters, even downing several Angolan MiGs in 1986 and 1987.
+After the conclusion of the Border War in 1989, the Ystervark was gradually being phased out of service in 1991 and replaced by the Bosvark, an SPAAG based on the SAMIL 100 Kwêvoël mine-protected armoured truck.
 Officially, the Ystervark was withdrawn from active service in 1997 after more than 70 units were produced.

 ''- From [[wt:en/news/7390-development-ystervark-the-little-truck-that-could-en|Devblog]]''